21 Most Beautiful Philippines Islands To Check (2023)

 Boracay Island in the Philippines

-Bohol: Chocolate Hills and Eco-Tourism
+2. Bohol: Chocolate Hills and Eco-Tourism

-On the coasts of the island nature has created an amazing coral sand – white, shiny, impeccably soft, as if specially sifted.
+Island coast is covered with coral sand – white, shiny, impeccably soft, as if specially sifted.
 They say it is even exported abroad as a luxury beach cover.

 Bohol Island in the Philippines

-Among the natural attractions of Bohol are the Mag-Aso waterfall and the amazing Bohol Chocolate Hills, ranging in height from 50 to 100 meters.
+Among the natural attractions of Bohol are the Mag-Aso falls and amazing Bohol Chocolate Hills, ranging in height from 50 to 100 meters.
 These cones, reminiscent of man-made steppe mounds of Central Asia, are created by ancient deposits of coral, which on a whim of nature have taken such a perfect geometric shape.
-During the dry season, the grass on the hills dries out, turning a light brown color.
-A popular souvenir from this place is a box of chocolates, repeating the outlines of the famous hills.

 Mag Aso Falls on Bohol Island, Philippines